 The poster deliverable is another way for your team to illustrate your project's impact and/or methodologies.
-For the summer term, your poster will be printed and taken to DEVELOP Day; additionally, your team can take the poster to outside conferences to present your work (with NPO permission, speak to your Lead for more information on this).
+For the summer term, your poster will be printed and taken to DEVELOP Day.
+Similarly, your team can take the poster to outside conferences to present your work (with NPO permission, speak to your Lead for more information on this).
 DEVELOP offers two templates for teams to choose from: Science and Impact (see the DEVELOPedia Deliverables page for downloadable templates).
 Science posters have a traditional format where you include similar sections to your tech paper and are focused on the scientific methodology and results that you obtained.
-Impact posters on the other hand have a more infographic feel to them and highlight the community concerns that your partner is facing along with the solutions that your project provides.
-The Science Poster is typically more straight forward, but if your team choses to pursue the Impact Poster, make sure that you have a clear idea and that it makes sense with your project and partner's work.
-We recommend that you choose which poster type your team wants to pursue by around Week 4 and provide your Lead with a rough layout showing your idea by the end of Week 5.
-However, this timeline may vary depending on the project.
+Impact posters on the other hand have a more infographic feel to them and are typically used by partners as educational tools for the community.
+The Science poster is typically more straight forward, but if your team choses to pursue the Impact poster, make sure that you have a clear idea and that it makes sense with your project and partner's work.
+We recommend that you choose which poster type your team wants to pursue provide your Lead with a rough layout by the end of Week 5 (this timeline may vary depending on the project).

-When submitting your final draft, ensure that you have not mixed elements from both template types (For example, you do not have a methods section on an Impact Poster).
-We are expecting to see finalized graphics that are separate & editable and that your team has followed correct formatting requirements (e.x., black 25% lighter text, within the margins, correct headshot sizing, ESA/Planet/Maxar acknowledgements, etc.).
+When submitting your final draft, ensure that you have not mixed elements from both template types (For example, you should not have a methods section on an Impact Poster).
+We are expecting to see finalized graphics that are separate & editable and that your team has followed correct formatting requirements (e.x., black 25% lighter text, content within the margins, correct headshot sizing, ESA/Planet/Maxar acknowledgements, etc.).